 Immediate administrative consequences

 It has been widely reported that fees already paid will be refunded (although there is no confirmation as to how or when, as yet), and the Ministry of Justice website has already been updated to confirm that claimants do not have to pay a fee to make a claim to the Employment Tribunal (even if it still says so on the form).
-There will clearly be immediate administrative consequences which will need to be addressed as a matter of urgency.
+There will clearly be immediate administrative consequences that will need to be addressed as a matter of urgency.

 Taking advantage of the current position

 What might follow is a new fees regime, further to consultation by the Government, so many claimants may seek to take advantage of the current position while they can.
 Given the Employment Tribunals’ reduced resources, this could have a significant impact on case management and likely hearing dates.
-In addition it may be possible for potential claimants, who did not issue claims due to fees, to argue that limitation (three months in most cases) should be extended to enable such a claim to be issued now.
+In addition, it may be possible for potential claimants, who did not issue claims due to fees, to argue that limitation (three months in most cases) should be extended to enable such a claim to be issued now.

 Whilst many employers may be concerned that the removal of fees (even temporarily) could encourage vexatious claims, it should be highlighted that the statistics gathered by the Employment Tribunal over the last few years indicated that the percentage of successful claims (of the reduced number issued) remained approximately the same as before the Fees Order was introduced.
 This demonstrates that claims without merit were still being pursued, so this objective of the Fees Order had not been met.
 Employers should bear in mind that the Tribunal has the ability to strike out claims without prospects of success at any stage in the proceedings and that costs orders can be made against unreasonable or vexatious claimants.
 Ultimately, employers with good HR practices should have little to fear.